Federal Direct Loans

 - In order to sign in and complete these requirements, a you will need to create a FSA ID.

-- If you have an E-MPN completed from another school, you will not have to complete it again as long as you have been continuously enrolled at least half-time (6 credit hours undergraduate and masters; 3 credit hours doctoral studies).
-If you have had a break in your enrollment, however, a new E-MPN will be necessary.
+- If you have an E-MPN completed from another school, you will not have to complete it again as long as within the first year of signing the E-MPN, you had a loan disbursed.
+If you did not have a loan disbursed within the first year or if it has been ten years since the E-MPN was signed, a new E-MPN will be necessary.
 And in either case you still have to complete Entrance Counseling.

 - All federal student loan borrowers will receive a confirmation email from the U.S. Department of Education once they have successfully completed the E-MPN.
 The requirements will be shown as complete in your ASIST account 48 hours after completing the Entrance Counseling.

 - Note: The Financial Awareness Counseling listed under "Tools and Resources" on www.studentloans.gov is not able to be substituted as the required Direct Loan Entrance Counseling.

 - If you have any issues on the government website, make sure you are using Internet Explorer 6 or later, or Mozilla Firefox 2.0 or later.